Pretty Hurts: Critical reception

 Neil McCormick of The Daily Telegraph felt it was "a great opening track" for Beyoncé and lauded its "anthemic" chorus.
-Mesfin Fekadu of the Associated Press deemed the song "a supreme way" to open the album. musicOMH's Philip Matusavage wrote that "Pretty Hurts" manifested Beyoncé as a "definitive personal statement rather than just another Beyoncé album".
+Mesfin Fekadu of the Associated Press deemed the song "a supreme way" to open the album. musicOMHs Philip Matusavage wrote that "Pretty Hurts" manifested Beyoncé as a "definitive personal statement rather than just another Beyoncé album".
 The Guardian reviewer Michael Cragg listed the track as an "immediate" single choice on the album.
 Julia Leconte of Now opined that the song was "classic Beyoncé feminism" and quipped, "and if you're a sucker for girl-power hits like 'Irreplaceable', you'll have this one on repeat, too".
 While Claire Lobenfield of Complex stated, "What sounds like a classic Beyoncé female empowerment ballad cuts even deeper."
 Tim Finney of the same publication deemed the song a "heavy-handed future concert staple".
 Writing for the Los Angeles Times, Mikael Wood felt that with "Pretty Hurts," Beyoncé created "razzle-dazzle pop out of small-scale sentiments that might've seemed on paper like fodder for hushed ballads".
 Drowned in Sound writer Robert Leedham stated the track was "impeccably sung".

 Tris McCall of The Star-Ledger commended the track's production and complimented Beyoncé for sounding "on the verge of tears" with her "vulnerable" vocal delivery.
 Newsday writer Glenn Gamboa felt the song was "dynamic musically and bold lyrically".
 "Pretty Hurts" was lauded as the "best thing on the album" and an "undeniably noble attempt to boost female morale" by Andy Gill of The Independent.
-Gill's view was shared by Consequence of Sound's Chris Bosman who felt the song's "dramatic and painful exploration of female beauty" made it a highlight on Beyoncé.
+Gill's view was shared by Consequence of Sounds Chris Bosman who felt the song's "dramatic and painful exploration of female beauty" made it a highlight on Beyoncé.
 Billboard journalists Andrew Hampp and Erika Ramirez commented, "Unlike [singers such as Celine Dion, Christina Aguilera and Rihanna], Beyoncé doesn’t just re-sing a Sia demo – she fully makes this self-empowerment anthem fully her own, with a powerhouse 'Halo'-esque vocal, and a bridge that could take you from Houston to Brooklyn in five seconds flat".
 The lyric, "It's my soul that needs surgery," was dubbed an "admittedly catchy slogan" by Slant Magazine's Sal Cinquemani.
 Writing for Slate, Dee Lockett called the track's introduction the "album's most empowering line".
 Jem Aswad of Spin called "Pretty Hurts" the pièce de résistance of Beyoncé and described it as "a shimmering, melancholy-yet-radio-friendly landscape that perfectly suits the song's heavy subject matter".